Life Insurance with Leukemia.

 What kind of information will the insurance companies ask me or be interested in?

-- The type of leukemia that you have: There are several different types of leukemia, including acute and chronic forms, and the insurance company may want to know which type you have.
+- The type of Leukemia you have: There are several different types, including acute and chronic forms, and the insurance company may want to know which type you have.

-- The stage of the disease: The insurance company may want to know how advanced the leukemia is and whether it is in remission.
+- The stage of the disease: The insurance company may want to know how advanced Leukemia is and whether it is in remission.

-- Any treatments that you have received or are currently receiving: The insurance company may want to know what treatments you have received for your leukemia, such as chemotherapy or a bone marrow transplant, and how effective they have been.
+- Any treatments you have received or are currently receiving: The insurance company may want to know what treatments you have received for your Leukemia, such as chemotherapy or a bone marrow transplant, and how effective they have been.

-- Any other medical conditions: The insurance company may want to know if you have any other medical conditions that may be related to your leukemia or that may impact your overall health.
+- Any other medical conditions: The insurance company may want to know if you have any other medical conditions related to your Leukemia or impact your overall health.

 It is important to be honest and forthcoming when answering these questions, as the insurance company will use this information to assess your overall health and determine the terms of your policy.